ahazem/ruby-conf-18-notes/day-2/live-mob-refactoring.md

 Trying different pieces of code, not working yet.
 Sam gives a hint.
 Still not able to figure it out, audience offer some help, Sam gives another hint.
 One of the organizers gives a hint.

-Announcer explains that they need to think not in how humans could solve this problem, but how a machine would do so.
+Moderator explains that they need to think not in how humans could solve this problem, but how a machine would do so.

 They got it to work.